Frequently Asked Questions

 Help!
 My honey has gotten hard.
 Has it gone bad?

 Not at all!
-With the exception of our squeeze bottles, all of our honeys are raw and retain all of their beautiful, and potentially healthful, properties.
-Raw honey naturally begins to crystallize after it is extracted from the comb.
-Some honey crystallizes into a creamy state that many people actually enjoy.
-If you prefer to restore your honey to a fully liquid state, very gently warm the jar in a pan of water on the stove to around 100°F. Read more about honey crystallization here.
+With the exception of our squeeze bottles, all of our honeys are raw and retain all of their potential medicinal properties.
+Raw honey naturally begins to crystallize after it is extracted from the comb over time.

 Will my honey ever go bad?
 Do I need to refrigerate it?